 Staff availability FAQs

 We've answered FAQs about methods for recording staff availability below.
-If you can't find the answer to your question, please get in touch with your P&OD Partner.
+If you can't find the answer to your question, please get in touch with your Faculty Scheduling team in the first instance who will if very specific people query, in turn liaise with the People Services Team.

 What is a Flexible Working Arrangement (FWA)?